-Our employees have Performance Awards that vest upon certain conditions.
+We have granted share-based awards that vest upon achievement of certain performance criteria, or Performance Awards.
 If these Performance Awards vest, we expect to issue the employees shares of our common stock net of statutory employment taxes.
 This net issuance results in fewer shares issued and uses our cash to fund these taxes.
 The use of cash could be substantially higher, depending on the fair value of our common stock on the date the Performance Awards vest.
 If our use of cash to fund these taxes is substantial, our stock price could decline.